First Place 2015, Barn Owls by Pam Dimeler.

 There is one category for this photo contest, Owls!

-The contest is open to amateur photographers.
-Photographers who profit from their photography (other than photo contests), or are sponsored by a company, are not permitted to enter.
+The contest is open to AMATEUR photographers only.
+Photographers who profit from their photography (other than photo contests, even if they only sell a few photos) or are sponsored by a company are not permitted to enter.
+Entry fees will not be returned if someone who is not an amateur enters, even though the photos will be disqualified.

 The owls in the images must not have been baited or lured for the photograph by the photographer or anyone else.
 If we learn that a submitted photo was obtained by baiting or luring an owl in some way, the photographer will be banned from this competition for life.
 Don't risk it.